dstendardi/monolith/README.md

 ## Prerequisites

-- Services must be located in the root directory.
+- Apps must be located in the root directory.
-- Services must contain a docker-compose.yml.
+- Apps must be registrated docker-compose.yml.
-- Services folder must start with service
+- Apps folders must start with app (aggregation of service) or service
-- Each compose file should contains a test container.
+- Each apps should expose a test command.
 - Set a DOCKER_IP variable pointing to your docker host

 ## Running